Endless Travel Plans

 TOTAL (7 days, family of 4) $5,760 $7,920 $10,550

-Real parent-reported totals: Most families spend $7,000-8,000 all-in (mid-range resort + direct flights + 1 excursion).
-Budget-conscious families achieve $6,000-6,500 by choosing Riu resorts, connecting flights, and minimal excursions.
+What most families actually spend: $7,000-8,000 all-in for a mid-range resort with direct flights and one excursion.
+Budget-conscious families can hit $6,000-6,500 by choosing Riu resorts, accepting connecting flights, and skipping excursions.

 Flight Costs by Departure City: Geographic Impact